TabbyML/tabby/CONTRIBUTING.md

 git submodule update --recursive --init
 ```

-Make sure you have installed [Rust](https://www.rust-lang.org/learn/get-started), and the following dependencies are for MacOS or Debian-based Linux distributions:
+Make sure you have installed [Rust](https://www.rust-lang.org/learn/get-started), and one of the following dependencies may need to be installed depending on your system:

 ```bash
 # For MacOS